-Remember that the picture is the stimulus.
-Many children need explicit explanations in order to find the clues, understand facial expressions and body language.
+Remember that the inference picture is the stimulus.
+Many children and young adults need explicit explanations in order to find the clues, and understand facial expressions and body language.
 In some cases, they may have more difficulty due to not having prior knowledge e.g. they may not know that people yawn when they are tired or that dogs like to chew things.

 Inference Pics is designed to be interactive.
 Together with the parent, clinician or teacher, the child or adult user will develop their ability to find social and contextual clues in the inference pictures as well as their understanding of facial expression and body language.

 Watch Inference Pics in action to learn more about teaching inference with pictures: